Web Design Ely — Bespoke websites · SEO · Branding · By Adam Lord, since 2001

 Three of the most recent projects, and three of the people who paid for them.
 Full case studies and references on request.

-Adam listened carefully and understood the aims and values of SupplyFinder, and he then communicated those values through digital design.
+Adam listened carefully and understood the aims and values of SupplyFinder, and communicated those values through digital design.
 He helped to unravel a complicated project and give it clarity.
-Very committed — he even travelled overseas at a moment’s notice for a team meeting.
-From vision to completion, Adam offers valuable guidance and advice for the most favourable outcome.
+Very committed — he even travelled overseas at a moment’s notice.
+From vision to completion, Adam offers valuable guidance for the most favourable outcome.

 JD